 The strength of a TMO lies in its ability to bring together multiple organizations and individuals to holistically address and accomplish more than any one government agency, employer, developer or resident can.
-Each group has influence on transportation and air quality issues and contributes significantly to overall solutions.
-We work together to reduce traffic congestion, improve air quality, and make life better for the region’s residents.
-Activities range from proving public education about transportation options to taking an active role in site-design elements that effectively impact travel demand.
+We work together to reduce traffic congestion, improve air quality, and make life better for residents throughout the northwest metro region.
+Activities range from providing public education about transportation options to taking an active role in site-design elements that effectively impact travel demand.

 Regional Transportation Management Organizations